-Solo Travel Companies that are specifically for travelling alone
+4. Solo Travel Companies that are specifically for traveling alone

 I would highly recommend that you think beyond the country you live in when it comes to solo travel groups.
-For example, there are now quite a few travel companies based in Australia that run specific holidays for solo travel groups.
+For example, quite a few travel companies based in Australia now run specific holidays for solo travel groups.

-Encounter Travels is all about solo travel but not travelling alone as they say.
+Encounter Travels is all about solo travel but not traveling alone as they say.

 They also age match so if you are a 35-year-old solo traveler you won’t be in a group of people in their 70s.
-They do have quite a few trips to various parts of Australia but they also do quite a few trips to other places around the world.
+They do have quite a few trips to various parts of Australia but also a few trips to other places around the world.

 Another solo travel company based in Australia is Twos a Crowd.
 Some UK based companies that specialize in solo travel groups are:

 5. Companies that specialise in Adventure

 They also run some group holidays which could be good for the more adventurous solo traveler eg Everest base camp

 An interesting-sounding organization is Archaeo Adventures.
 This female-focused travel company looks at adventures in countries like Morocco and Jordan in small groups.
 They are about boutique hotels, working with locals, and off-the-beaten-track experiences.